Services

 - Contribute to the development of a curriculum for bilingual students interested in pursuing a career in the field of justice.

-- Elaborate a recruitment strategy and the promotion of justice-related careers.
+- Elaborate on a recruitment strategy and the promotion of justice-related careers.

 Contact: For more information on the Support Fund and on how to submit a funding application, please write to